AxisCommunications/axis-web-video-player/README.md

 2. Update `example/.env.local` with your settings
     - Change VITE_VIDEO_ORG_ID to your organization id and VITE_VIDEO_TARGET_ID to your device target id.
-    - Change VITE_OIDC_CLIENT_ID and VITE_OIDC_ENDPOINT if you want to use OIDC authentication.
+    - Change VITE_OIDC_CLIENT_ID and VITE_OIDC_ENDPOINT.
-    - Change VITE_AUTH to DPOP and set VITE_DPOP_RESOURCE_ARN to your resource group ARN if you want to use DPoP authentication.

 3. `npm install && npm run build && (cd example && npm install)`

-4. If you are using DPoP authentication, create the folder `example/cert` and copy your key.pem and cert.pem files to it.
-Then start the DPoP server in another terminal with the command `(cd example && npm run start-server)`.

-5. `npm run example`
+4. `npm run example`

-6. Open the URL printed by the server in 5. in a web browser.
+5. Open the URL printed by the server in 4. in a web browser.